xavgdtt/xavgdtt/README.md

 ## 🎯 About Me

-I bridge cutting-edge physical and spatial AI research with real-world deployment, taking perception (vision, force, IMUs, 3D data) and robotics algorithms from foundational research to production systems that solve complex industrial challenges.
+I bridge cutting-edge physical and spatial AI research with real-world deployment, taking perception (vision, force, IMUs, 3D data) and robotics algorithms from foundational research to production systems that solve complex, safety-critical industrial challenges.
 Recently completed my PhD at ETH Zurich, where I won the **Hilti Prize 2025** (awarded to top 0.025% of graduates) for combining outstanding scientific research with practical industrial impact.

 Currently on sabbatical, playing with **transformers** and **attention architectures** for spatio-temporal modeling applications, and exploring foundation models (**VLMs**, **VLA models**) for robotics (while living in a van in South East Asia 🚐).